adonisjs/attachment-lite/README.md

 The Adonis Responsive Attachment package converts any column on your Lucid model to an image attachment data type while generating and persisting optimised responsive images from the uploaded image including the original image.

-Adonis Responsive Attachment generates very detailed metadata of the original file and each responsive image generated from the uploaded file and persist the metadata within the database.
-It does not require any additional database tables and stores the file metadata as JSON within the same column.
+Adonis Responsive Attachment generates very detailed metadata of the original file and generated responsive images and persists the metadata to the `decorated` column within the database.
+It does not require any additional database tables and stores the file metadata as JSON within the same specified/decorated column.

-This add-on only accepts image files and is a fork of the [Attachment Lite](https://github.com/adonisjs/attachment-lite) add-on which only persists the original uploaded file plus its metadata.
+This add-on only accepts image files and is a fork of the [Attachment Lite](https://github.com/adonisjs/attachment-lite) add-on.
+The main difference between the `Adonis Responsive Attachment` and `Attachment Lite` is that `Attachment Lite` accepts all file types while `Adonis Responsive Attachment` only accepts image files.
+Also, `Attachment Lite` only persists the original uploaded file plus its metadata while `Adonis Responsive Attachment` persists the uploaded image and generated responsive images to disk and their metadata to the database.

 ## Why Use this Add-On?

-The ability of your application/website to serve different sizes of the same image across different devices is a important factor for improving the performance of your application/website.
+The ability of your application/website to serve different sizes of the same image across different devices is an important factor for improving the performance of your application/website.
 If your visitor is accessing your website with a mobile device whose screen width is less than 500px, it is performant and data-friendly to serve that device a banner which isn't wider than 500px.
 On the other hand, if a visitor is accessing your website with a laptop with a minimum screen size of 1400px, it makes sense not to serve that device a banner whose width is less than 1200px so that the image does not appear pixelated.

 The Adonis Responsive Attachment add-on provides the ability to generate unlimited number of responsive sizes from an uploaded image and utilise the `srcset` and `sizes` attributes to serve and render different sizes of the same image to a visitor based on the size of their screen.
 You should get familiar with this concept by studying the [Responsive Images topic on MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).